ns96/cassetteflowJava/README.md

 audio board.

 ## Introduction
-CassetteFlow is a somewhat impractical project to make use of ESP32-LyraT board, old school audio cassette tapes containing encoded data, and MP3 files in an attempt to simulate digital music playback from an analog compact audio cassette.
+CassetteFlow is a project to make use of ESP32-LyraT board, old school audio cassette tapes containing encoded data, and MP3/FLAC files in an attempt to simulate digital music playback from an analog audio cassette or reel to reel (R2R).
-Essentially, the data stored on the cassette will be used to control the playback of MP3 files stored on the Desktop and hopefully the ESP32-LyraT board transparently.
+Essentially, the data (track list and time code) stored on the cassette is used to control the playback of MP3/FLAC files stored on the Desktop, RPi or ESP32-LyraT board transparently.
+So for all practical purposes, it would seem that a typical audio cassette or R2R is outputting high quality digital audio.
+Think of it has having the Playlist on the cassettes instead of the audio.
+This system is especially useful for bring new life into vintage tape decks which are mechanically fine, but can no longer output decent analog audio, and wouldn't be worth fixing.

-So for all practical purposes, it would seem that a typical audio cassette is outputting high quality digital audio.
-Think of it has having the Playlist on the cassettes.
-In order to accomplish this it makes use of the excellent [Minimodem](https://github.com/kamalmostafa/minimodem) program to encode the generate input files to wav files for recording onto cassette tapes, as well has decoding data from cassettes.
+In order to accomplish this it makes use of the excellent [Minimodem](https://github.com/kamalmostafa/minimodem) program to encode the generate text input files to wav files for recording onto tape, as well has decoding data from cassettes/R2R.

-Please note that this project is not meant to as a way to get cassettes to sound good.
-With the proper deck and tape type the audio from a cassette that sound pretty good, even matching CD quality with proper tape type and deck.
+Please note that this project is not meant to as a way to get cassettes/R2R to sound good.
+With the proper deck, tape type, and NR technology the audio can sound pretty good, even matching or coming close CD quality.
+Such a setup cost in todays day and age though :)

 ![Main GUI 1](gui01.png)
 ![Main GUI 2](gui02.png)